CHO North South Railroad Crossings

 Dual sidewalks connect Ridge-McIntire to parallel neighborhood streets to the north and south.

-5th Street SW (looking south)
+5th Street SW (looking north)

 Sidewalk?
 Yes.